FaithAlone.net

 • Hebrews 9:9-12, 9:22-28, 10:1-18

-• Historically, restricting the drinking of the wine at Communion to the priest only (Council of Constance, 1418 AD)
+• Historically, restricting the drinking of the wine at Communion to the priest only, under pain of Excommunication (Council of Constance, 1418 AD)

 • Matthew 26:27, Mark 14:23, Luke 22:17: 1 Corinthians 11:25-28

-• For centuries, mandating that the Mass be in Latin, even in many countries that had no understanding of Latin whatsoever
+• For centuries, mandating that the Mass be in Latin, even in many countries which had no understanding of Latin whatsoever

 • 1 Corinthians 14:7-11, 14:19